-(A) Integrated programs acquired in a package from a single source are treated as a single computer program; and
+(A) Integrated programs acquired in a package from a single source are treated as a single computer program; and of a trade or business.

 (B) Any cost incurred to install the computer software on a system is not treated as a cost of the software.
 However, the costs for customization, such as tailoring to a user's specifications (other than embedded programming options) are costs of modifying the software.